Cosmetic Procedures, Birthmarks, and Other Abnormal Skin Pigmentation

 But that's not the case.
 There are birthmarks and other pigmentation disorders that affect many people.
 We've included some of the most common pigmentation problems here.

-As might be expected, this type of abnormal skin coloration will appear at birth or in just a few weeks following birth.
-It's important to remember that most birthmarks are noncancerous, though a doctor should examine your child if he or she is born with abnormally colored skin or develops birthmarks shortly after birth.
+As might be expected, this type of abnormal skin coloration will appear at birth or in a few weeks or months following birth.
+It's important to remember that although most birthmarks are noncancerous, a doctor should examine your child if he or she is born with abnormally colored skin or develops birthmarks shortly after birth.
 Certain birthmarks described below can pose health risks.

 Most pigmented birthmarks will be flat and smooth and may range in color from white to tan to blue.
-There are several types of pigmented birthmarks, including Mongolian spots -- bruised or bluish in color, typically appearing on buttocks; cafe-au-lait spots -- light brown; and typical moles that appear at birth, which are also called congenital nevi.
-Moles should be monitored for bleeding, color, shape, or size changes, or itching or bleeding.
+There are several types of pigmented birthmarks, including Mongolian spots -- bruised or bluish in color, typically appearing on the buttocks or lower back; cafe-au-lait spots -- light brown; and typical moles that appear at birth, which are also called congenital nevi.
+Moles should be monitored for color, shape, or size changes, and/or itching or bleeding.

 - Angel's kisses may appear on the forehead and eyelids, but will typically disappear early in childhood.